typescriptkamran/TypeScript-Getting-Started-Exercises/README.md

 ## Step 5: Write TypeScript Code

-1. Create `.ts` files in your project folder and start writing TypeScript code.
+1. Create `exersise1.ts, exersise2.ts ... ` files in your project folder and start writing TypeScript code.

 ## Step 6: Compile TypeScript Code

-1. In the Command Prompt or PowerShell, navigate to your project folder.
+1. In the Command Prompt, navigate to your project folder.
 2. Run the TypeScript compiler using the following command:

    ```